David F Marks published on 31 May 2021 here

 Homeostasis is a fundamental physiological principle that ensures equilibrium, stability and safety of the organism in a continuously changing and potentially life-threatening environment.
 This article introduces a new theory of the aetiology of ME/CFS that hypothesises that ME/CFS is caused by a breakdown of homeostasis that produces an aberrant state of disequilibrium with endocrinological and immunological changes.
 The current hypothesis is that ME/CFS involves a changed set point such that homeostasis persistently pushes the organism towards a pathological dysfunctional state because the disequilibrium fails to reset.
 To use an analogy of a thermostat, if the ‘off switch’ of a thermostat stops working, the house would become warmer and warmer without limit.
 Here I summarise the evidence in support of the theory.
 Clinical trials to investigate the role of suggested biological mediators such as thyrotropin-releasing hormone in ME/CFS would appear to be helpful.

-One thought on “Myalgic encephalomyelitis/ chronic fatigue syndrome as a breakdown of homeostasis
+One response to “Myalgic encephalomyelitis/ chronic fatigue syndrome as a breakdown of homeostasis”